Rogue River Trail Raft Supported Hikes

 - The services of our professional guides.

 - Transportation to the trailhead from Galice, and from our take-out back to Galice at trip’s end.
-Three night's lodging at off-the-grid lodges on Lodge trips (linens included), four night's camping on Camp trips (tents and sleeping bags not included).
+Three night's lodging at off-the-grid lodges on Lodge trips (linens included), four night's camping on Camp trips (tents and sleeping bags, pad included).

 - All meals, from lunch on the first day through lunch on the last.
 Our menu is delicious, varied, and hearty.
 Meals are freshly prepared by our guides from the highest quality ingredients.
 Juice and water are available at each meal.
 Coffee, tea, and cocoa are available at dinner and breakfast, and complementary wine is served with some dinners.
 Special dietary needs may be accommodated with advance notice.
 We also provide cups, plates, and silverware.